Operation Plunder: Military rivalries

 The Plunder crossings in the third week of March were planned as the primary assault across the Rhine, but at the Yalta Conference in early February 1945, it was decided to add another crossing to the south of the Ruhr.
 The additional crossing was intended to draw off any concentration of forces in opposition to Plunder.
-Two earlier crossing actually happened.
+Two earlier crossings actually happened.

-On 7 March, U.S. troops unexpectedly captured the Ludendorff Bridge during the Battle of Remagen.
+On 7 March, U.S. troops unexpectedly captured the Ludendorff Bridge as a result of the Battle of Remagen.
 Within the next 10 days six divisions and 25,000 troops established a bridgehead on the eastern side of the Rhine.

 On 22 March, General George S. Patton sent his Third Army across the Rhine, at Nierstein, to form another bridgehead.
-His superior, General Omar Bradley, released news of this crossing to the press "at a time calculated to take some of the luster from the news of Montgomery′s crossing."
+His superior, General Omar Bradley, released news of this crossing to the press "at a time calculated to take some of the lustre from the news of Montgomery′s crossing".

-Bradley later remembered that Patton had strongly urged the announcement saying "I want the world to know that Third Army made it before Monty starts across".
+Bradley later remembered that Patton had strongly urged the announcement saying "I want the world to know that Third Army made it before Monty starts across", although this is not how the operations of the two formations bore out.